 COVID-19 Update for Volunteering

-Before volunteer employment begins, volunteers will be required to fill out an application, partake in an interview, complete mandatory training requirements, and attend a group or individual orientation meeting with the Volunteer Coordinator.
-This orientation will cover our volunteer expectations, the Club’s core ideals, Club programming, discipline procedures, and more information relating to the particular role that you will assume.
+Prior to volunteering, volunteers must fill out an application, partake in an interview, complete mandatory training requirements, and attend a group or individual orientation meeting with the Volunteer Coordinator.
+The orientation will cover volunteer expectations, the Club’s core values, Club programming, discipline procedures, and more information relating to the particular role that you will assume.